 “We need a guide, a director… who helps us to distinguish between the voice of God and all other voices coming from our own confusion or from dark powers far beyond our control.
 We need someone who encourages us when we are tempted to give it all up, to forget it all, to just walk away in despair.
 We need someone who discourages us when we move too rashly in unclear directions or hurry proudly to a nebulous goal.
 We need someone who can suggest to us when to read and when to be silent, which words to reflect upon and what to do when silence creates much fear and little peace.”

 Spiritual direction is a very old spiritual discipline and ministry stretching back to the Desert Fathers in the 3rd century.
 It is the process whereby one person offers a listening, prayerful presence to another while they journey together with God.
 The spiritual director is one who, most simply, walks alongside another person helping them listen to what God is saying in their lives and recognize God’s action.
-He or she is not a counselor, who ‘listens to a person on God’s behalf’, or a teacher primarily transferring information like a jug to a mug, as in mentoring or discipleship or coaching relationships.
+He or she is not a counselor, who ‘listens to a person on God’s behalf,’ or a teacher primarily transferring information like a jug to a mug, as in mentoring or discipleship or coaching relationships.
 Rather, in spiritual direction, a director ‘listens to God on the person’s behalf.’
-In spiritual direction, it is more listening with God together than one person listening only to the other.
-In a normal spiritual direction session, there is a lot of listening going on, listening to God and listening to each other.
+In a normal spiritual direction session, there is a lot of listening—listening to God and listening to each other.
 In other words, spiritual direction is not so much about ‘diagnosis of the other’ but rather ‘discernment with the other,’ with the primary spiritual director being the Holy Spirit who is, as Thomas Merton notes, “the True director in the fullest sense of the word.”

 The other image is that of a hospice nurse.
-These preside over a person’s death, again offering that non-anxious presence while certain things happen, often fearful things, in the necessary transition to a far better life.
-Similarly, and often especially in the early stages of the relationship, a spiritual director is assisting a person in their “death of self,” so that Christ himself can more fully take up residence in that person’s life (see Gal.
-2.20).
+These preside over a person’s death, again offering that non-anxious presence while certain things happen–often fearful things–in the necessary transition to a far better life.
+Similarly, and often especially in the early stages of the relationship, a spiritual director is assisting a person in their “death of self,” so that Christ himself can more fully take up residence in that person’s life (see Gal 2.20).
 It’s not uncommon that this is what is actually underneath a person seeking direction in the first place!
 God knows it’s going to be rough, so he prompts a person to seek the right spiritual discipline to help.
-And the director, having lived through this death themselves, walks alongside, knowing with a deep and joyful confidence that bit of wisdom from CS Lewis, that “Nothing that has not died will be resurrected.”
+And the director, having lived through this death themselves, walks alongside, knowing with deep and joyful confidence that bit of wisdom from CS Lewis— “Nothing that has not died will be resurrected.”

 Father James has played hospice nurse to me on several key occasions and midwife on many more.
 I literally don’t know how I would have done life this far without him.
 There are simply times in our life with Jesus that we need the trained, discerning, compassionate ear of one who can help us hear Jesus over our own protests and pain, and help us see Jesus, even in the dark.